-But instead of recognizing our problem we tend either to compare ourselves with others (and so measure ourselves against the wrong standard), strive harder to obtain religious merit, or give up and just live for pleasure.
+But instead of recognizing our problem, we tend to compare ourselves with others.
+In doing this we measure ourselves against the wrong standard.
+Alternatively, some strive harder to obtain religious merit.
+Others give up and just live for pleasure.
 Therefore God instituted the Ten Commandments so that:

 Therefore no one will be declared righteous in God’s sight by the works of the law; rather, through the law we become conscious of our sin.
 (Romans 3:20)

-If we examine our lives and see our sin against the standard of the Ten Commandments it is like looking at an X-ray that shows the broken bone in our arm.
-The Ten Commandments do not ‘fix’ our problem, but reveals the problem clearly so we will accept the remedy that God has provided.
+Examining our lives and seeing our sins against the standard of the Ten Commandments is like looking at an X-ray to see the broken bone in our arm.
+The Ten Commandments do not ‘fix’ our problem.
+Instead, they reveal the problem clearly so we will accept the remedy that God has provided.
 Instead of continuing in self-deception, the Law allows us to see ourselves accurately.

 God’s Gift given in repentance

-The remedy that God has provided is the gift of forgiveness of sins through the death and resurrection of Jesus Christ – explained more fully here.
+The remedy that God has provided is the gift of forgiveness of sins.
+He freely gives it through the death and resurrection of Jesus Christ.
+The article here explains this more fully.
 God simply extends this Gift of Life to us if we trust or have faith in His work.

 know that a person is not justified by the works of the law, but by faith in Jesus Christ.
 So we, too, have put our faith in Christ Jesus that we may be justified by faith in Christ and not by the works of the law, because by the works of the law no one will be justified.
 (Galatians 2:16)

-As Abraham was justified before God we too can be given righteousness.
+We can be given righteousness just like Abraham that was justified before God.
 But it does require that we repent.
-Repent means to ‘change our minds’ involving a turning away from sin and a turning towards God and the Gift He offers.
+Repent means to ‘change our minds’ and involves a turning away from sin and a turning towards God and the Gift He offers.
 As the Bible explains:

 Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the LordActs 3:19

-The promise for you and me is that if we repent, turning to God, that our sins will not be counted against us and we will receive Life.
+The promise for you and me is that if we repent and turn to God, our sins will not be counted against us.
+Instead, we will receive Life.

-Along with that first Passover and Abraham’s test which revealed God’s signature in His plan for us, the specific day when the Ten Commandments were given to Moses also point to the coming of the Spirit of God to indwell us – giving us the ability to follow God in a way that we cannot do on our own.
+That first Passover and Abraham’s test revealed God’s signature in His plan for us.
+Likewise, the specific day when God gave the Ten Commandments to Moses also points to the coming of the Spirit of God to indwell us.
+The indwelling Holy Spirit gives us the ability to follow God in a way that we cannot do on our own.